moseqmoseg/Tudoo-App/README.md

-# Tudo App
+# TuDoo App

-Simple To-Do App created with React and Redux.
+Simple To-Do App created with React, Redux and Material-UI.

 The purpose of this project was to purposely over-engineer the system by using Redux for a very simple task.

+##